Outage Analysis and Beamwidth Optimization for Positioning-Assisted Beamforming: Introduction

 \section{Introduction}

-Massive multiple-input multiple output (MIMO) technique significantly narrows radio-frequency beams, enabling more precise power assignment to receivers.
-However, implementation of massive MIMO systems still have some challenges.
-For example, even though the antenna array can be manufactured large, the associated units for channel estimation and beamforming are expensive and energy intensive \cite{HybridBeamforming5G_Magz,HybridBeamforming_Molisch}.
+Massive multiple-input multiple output (MIMO) technique significantly narrows radio-frequency beams, enabling more {{efficient}} power assignment to receivers.
+However, implementation of massive MIMO systems still {{has}} some challenges.
+For example, {{when the number of antennas is large, the radio-frequency (RF) chains and signal processing for channel estimation and beamforming are expensive and power-hungry} \cite{HybridBeamforming5G_Magz,HybridBeamforming_Molisch}}.
 Another important issue is that the feedback overhead surges with the number of antenna elements.
 Partial or reduced-dimensional channel state information (CSI) \cite{3DBeamforming_SPM2014} can be used to address this issue at the expense of channel estimation error.
-Moreover, channel estimation error increases with the link distance, resulting from the SNR deterioration and nonnegligible quantization errors \cite{BeamformingError_CL}.
+Moreover, channel estimation error increases with the link distance, resulting from the signal-to-noise ratio deterioration and nonnegligible quantization errors \cite{BeamformingError_CL}.
 Furthermore, outdated CSI, multiuser interferences and hareware impairments can also cause channel estimation error \cite{OutdatedChannelEstError,PhaseShifterImpairment_SPL}.
 All these factors lead to pointing error and loss of beamforming gains.